Replacing Frank Woolworth in 1919

 Review a more detailed biography of Frank Woolworth.

 Hubert Parson had been hired as a clerk by Frank Woolworth in Spring 1892.
 The Magnate had been impressed by the tone of a newpaper ad. that Parson had placed offering his services.
-Hubert went on to build a reputation as a canny accountant with an eye for detail and a photographic memory.
-He had become one of very few people whose advice the Magnate respected.
-Frank explained this with an anecdote.
+Hubert had built a reputation as a canny accountant with an eye for detail and a photographic memory.
+He had proved to be the one person who could make the boss see sense.
+Frank had explained this with an anecdote.
 One day the Treasurer had berated his boss: "You control every expense in the stores, challenging those managers who do not put enough stamps on their letters ... yet you carry unbanked checks around in your pockets for weeks at a time."
 Parson continued "Isn't it true, that if I dropped a nickel out of your office window .. [in] .. the world's tallest skyscraper, you would run down ... to pick it up?
 Well, that is how much interest you lose every minute those checks are not in the bank!"

-Parson had become F.W.
-Woolworth's first Treasurer [FD] in 1905 and had taken the role of Director/Secretary in the enlarged Corporation in the merger of 1912.
-He had helped each Founder to invest his fortune and had sparkled as General Manager and VP after the death of Carson Peck in 1916.
+In 1905 Parson had been elected F.W.
+Woolworth & Co's first Treasurer [FD] when the firm was incorporated, and had subsequently become Director/Secretary after the listing in 1912.
+He had helped each Founder to invest his fortune and had stepped up to be General Manager and VP after the death of Carson Peck in 1916.

-Despite his vanity, when he went into the AGM at which the Presidency was to be resolved, not even Parson considered that he might succeed his mentor.
+Despite his vanity, when he went into the AGM on June 13, 1919, at which the Presidency was to be resolved, not even Parson considered that he might succeed his mentor.
 He had never worked in a store and had trained as an accountant, not a retailer.
 But the Board needed a peacemaker.
 Getting a canny financier was a bonus.
 He was elected unanimously.
-So it was that on the evening of June 13, 1919, as he left the express lift and entered the Empire Room at headquarters, Parson sat at Napoleon's desk atop the Woolworth Building knowing that the destiny of the world's largest retail chain was in his hands.
+That evening, after riding up in the express lift, Parson entered the Empire Room at headquarters and sat for the first time at the desk which had once belonged to Napoleon Bonaparte.
+From this vantage point, atop the Woolworth Building, the destiny of the world's largest retail chain was in his hands.
 He penned this message to the stores:

 New York, June 13, 1919